open-cogsci/osdoc/content/index.md

 ![Affiliations](/img/affiliations.png "Affiliations")
 {: .float-right}

 Welcome to the OpenSesame documentation area!
 Here you can find everything you always wanted to know about your favorite free and cross-platform experiment builder.
-The latest stable version of OpenSesame is 0.27.3 *Frisky Freud*, released on July 9 2013 ([release notes][]).
+The latest stable version of OpenSesame is 0.27.4 *Frisky Freud*, released on September 13 2013 ([release notes][]).
 If you are upgrading from 0.26, please read the [0.27 release notes][].

 :--
 cmd: video